Degree Tracker - For Students

 Reach out to your program Administrator.
 They may have to process one or more exceptions to track your courses correctly.

-Additional questions may submitted to degreetrackerhelp@listserv.cc.emory.edu managed by the Emory Office of the University Registrar.
-Questions related to individual requirements or advisement may be forwarded on to a school administrator or advisor for further assistance.
+Additional questions may be submitted to degreetrackerhelp@registrar.emory.edu, managed by the Emory Office of the University Registrar.
+Questions related to individual requirements or advisement may be forwarded to a school administrator or advisor for further assistance.